dishaarora1996/django-blog/README.md

 # Introduction

-This django project is a portal for users to create blog posts and shows the list of blog posts uploaded to this website by users.
+This django-blog project is a portal for users to create blog posts.
+It displays the list of blog posts uploaded to this website by it's registered users.
 Users need to login to create, update, and delete their respective blog posts.
+Any user can view the blog posts uploaded by other users without registering in the webiste.

 ## Setup